#1 Home Improvement Retailer

 Start Seeds Indoors

-You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors.
+Grow your garden from seeds by starting them indoors.
 We've got all the seed starter supplies you'll need.
 Veteran planters and new gardeners alike should disinfect seed trays with a watered-down bleach solution before reusing them each year.
-When your pots or trays are prepared, plant your seeds.
-As for the soil, test the mineral levels and pH to find if it needs amendments or additives.
-Soil pH differs among regions, and what your plants need depends on what you're growing.
-Most veggie plants like a pH of 5.5–7.5.
-Soil amendments can tip the balance of your soil in a direction that'll help your plants.
+When your trays or pots are prepared, plant your seeds.
+As for the soil, check to see if yours needs nutrient balancing.
+Choose fertilizers that match what you're growing.
+It'll help give your plants everything they need to grow big and strong.

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
-Mark where you planted the seeds with a toothpick or plant tag.
+Mark where you planted the seeds with a plant tag or toothpick.
+That way, you'll know where your seeds should pop up, and you'll know they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

 When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
-These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
-Seedlings don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
+These inch-tall micro-seedlings are fragile but resilient.
+Seedlings don't get all this pampering in nature, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
 You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings